Happy Holidays!

 • Career coaching and support services

-Non-degree students have access to academic coaching and support, such as assessments, referrals and employer engagement, as well as assistance in finding the right career path through WCE Financial Resources and Student Support.
+Non-degree students have access to academic coaching and support, such as assessments, referrals and employer engagement, as well as assistance in finding the right career path through Financial Resources and Student Support.